thwolter/riskgpt/docs/search.md

   - Use **DuckDuckGo** when you need region-specific results
   - Use **Google** when you need highly relevant results and have API keys
   - Use **Wikipedia** when you need encyclopedic information
+  - Use **Semantic Scholar** when you need academic papers and research

 - **Set appropriate source types**:
   - Use `TopicEnum.NEWS` for news articles
   - Use `TopicEnum.PROFESSIONAL` for professional or industry sources
   - Use `TopicEnum.REGULATORY` for regulatory information
-  - Use `TopicEnum.PEER` for peer-reviewed or academic sources
+  - Use `TopicEnum.PEER` for peer-reviewed sources
+  - Use `TopicEnum.ACADEMIC` for academic papers (especially with Semantic Scholar)

 - **Limit results appropriately**:
   - Set `max_results` to a reasonable number to avoid excessive API usage